2nd grade common and proper nouns worksheets

 Write each word from the bank in the correct column.
 Give every proper noun its capital letter when you write it.

-Columns: Common nouns and Proper nouns. "state" belongs under common nouns; "Aisha" belongs under proper nouns.
+Columns: Common nouns and Proper nouns. "ball" belongs under common nouns; "Denver" belongs under proper nouns.

 What's on each sheet